A dream is one sixtieth of prophecy

 There is a chart at the end of this study which analyzes these ten dreams.

 The first dream is given to Avimelech.
 In this dream, Avimelech is warned against taking Sarah as his wife.
 In other words, HaShem is protecting Sarah and Avraham, and by extension He is protecting Yitzchak.
 Remember that Yitzchak is to be born within the year.
 This means that his parentage will be questionable if Avimelech spends any quality time with Sarah.
-This all of the Jewish people depend on Yitzchak being the son of Avraham, HaShem gives a warning to Avimelech in a dream.
+Thus all of the Jewish people depend on Yitzchak being the son of Avraham, HaShem gives a warning to Avimelech in a dream.

 The creation of the concept of a ‘dream’ is found with the first occurrence of the word.